Chart Color Schemes

 Employment

 Corlette has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 3.2%, as per AreaSearch's aggregation of statistical area data.
+Its unemployment rate is 3.0%, according to AreaSearch's aggregation of statistical area data.

-As of June 2025, there are 2,293 residents employed, and the unemployment rate is 0.5% lower than Rest of NSW's rate of 3.7%.
-Workforce participation in Corlette lags behind Rest of NSW at 49.8%, compared to 56.4%.
-Employment is concentrated in health care & social assistance, accommodation & food, and retail trade.
-Notably, employment in accommodation & food is 1.5 times the regional average.
+As of September 2025, Corlette has 2,294 residents employed, with an unemployment rate of 0.9% lower than Rest of NSW's rate of 3.8%.
+The workforce participation rate is significantly lower at 49.8%, compared to Rest of NSW's 56.4%.
+Key industries for employment among Corlette residents are health care & social assistance, accommodation & food, and retail trade.
+Notably, the area has a strong specialization in accommodation & food, with an employment share 1.5 times higher than the regional level.

-However, agriculture, forestry & fishing is under-represented, with only 0.6% of Corlette's workforce compared to 5.3% in Rest of NSW.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Between June 2024 and June 2025, the labour force decreased by 4.1%, while employment declined by 4.4%, leading to a rise in unemployment rate by 0.3 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within Corlette.
-These projections estimate a 6.6% increase in national employment over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Corlette's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing is under-represented, with only 0.6% of Corlette's workforce compared to Rest of NSW's 5.3%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
+Between September 2024 and September 2025, Corlette's labour force decreased by 2.6%, while employment declined by 2.4%, leading to a fall in unemployment of 0.3 percentage points.
+In contrast, Rest of NSW saw employment contract by 0.5%, the labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
+State-level data for NSW up to 25-Nov-25 shows employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, employment is expected to expand by 6.6%, and over ten years by 13.7%.
+Applying these projections to Corlette's employment mix indicates local employment should increase by 6.3% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment